heathen00/wfparser3/wfparser3/README.md

      that no memory allocation is incurred until after I know the data being used is valid.
    * The message subsystem unit tests look like acceptance tests.
 Maybe you should move them to the correct location.
+   * For LocalizerBundle, I am using an OrderedSet as the data structure.
+I think that is wrong.
+     I think what I want is for the LocalizerBundle to maintain the order in which they are added to the Localizer.
+This would be different from OrderedSet which will order the LocalizerBundle instances according to their natural order.
+Very different.

 HERE: